simple-configuration-server/website/example.md

         └── scs-env.yaml (Variables that apply to  all server1/* endpoints)
 ```
 The scs-configuration.yaml file references the locations of all relevant folders
-(common, config, secrets) and the scs-users.yaml file, relative to the
+(common, config, secrets) as well as the location of the scs-users.yaml file,
-folder that's configured for the *SCS_CONFIG_DIR* environment variable (See
+relative to the folder that's configured for the *SCS_CONFIG_DIR* environment
-scs-configuration.yaml contents below).
-In the above example, the root folder
+variable (See scs-configuration.yaml contents below).
+In the above example,
-of the file structure should be set as the *SCS_CONFIG_DIR*.
+the root folder of the file structure should be set as the *SCS_CONFIG_DIR*.

 The 'common/' and 'secrets/' folders contain Yaml files with common configuration
 variables, and secrets.

-The 'config/' folders contains all endpoints of the
+The 'config/' folders contains all endpoints of the server.
+All files
-server, and all files ending in 'scs-env.yaml' contain configuration variables
+ending with 'scs-env.yaml' contain configuration variables and settings related
-and settings related to one endpoint, or a folder of endpoints.
-From inside the
+to one endpoint, or a folder with endpoints.
+From inside the 'scs-env.yaml' file,
-'scs-env.yaml' file, you can reference the contents of the 'common/' and
+you can reference the contents of the 'common/' and 'secrets/' folders using
-'secrets/' folders using YAML tags.
-This way, you can put your configurations
-in Git, without including any secrets.
+YAML tags.
+This way, you can put your configurations in Git, without including
+any secrets.
+All files under the 'config/' folder, that do not end with
+'scs-env.yaml', are hosted as endpoints of the server.

 ### File Contents
-For reference, the contents of each file in the above structure, used in this
+For reference, the contents of each file in the above structure, are provided
-example, are provided below.
-These contain some examples of using the
+below.
+The files used in this example illustrate how the templating system
-templating system inside configuration files, and how 'secrets' and 'common'
+can be used for configuration files, and how 'secrets' and 'common'
-configuration variables can be included in endpoints.
+configuration variables can be referenced.

 <details markdown="1"><summary>scs-configuration.yaml</summary>
 ```yaml